Big Brother 25 contestant Luke Valentine expelled after using N-word on live feed

 “We were in the f***ing cheese room, n****,” Valentine is heard saying before catching himself and saying: “I’m sorry.”

 “Luke violated the Big Brother code of conduct and there is zero tolerance in the house for using a racial slur.
-He has been removed from the house,” CBS told Variety on Wednesday.
+He has been removed from the house,” CBS said in a statement to The Independent on Wednesday.
 “His departure will be addressed in Thursday night’s show.”

 The reality show faced immediate backlash after a clip of the moment was shared on social media.